cdarylb/digital-garden/content/Shells/Oh my bash.md

 ### Updating Oh My Bash

-To update Oh My Bash to the latest version:
+To update to the latest version:

 ```bash
 git -C ~/.oh-my-bash pull